CW: Sexual Assault

 After coming out, I moved to Washington, D.C. - the big city.
 I discovered new friends, community, all kinds of people, cultures, and ideas beyond what my small town could imagine.
 I found happiness, freedom, wonder, acceptance; anxiety, fear, and shame came riding along.
 I also discovered death.

 It was the early days of HIV/AIDS, and I was working as an office assistant in an infectious disease medical practice.
-Young men coming in every workday, occasionally women, after going to the ER for pneumonia, dermatology for strange red rashes, or their primary care doctor for unexplained fatigue and night sweats.
+Young men coming in every workday, occasionally women, after going to the ER for pneumonia, dermatologists for strange rashes, or their primary care doctors for unexplained fatigue and night sweats.
 They were told they had AIDS.
 Sometimes it was gay couples.
 Diagnosed at the same time, or one after the other.
 I don’t remember family members coming in with them (but it probably happened hundreds of times).

-Several close friends were diagnosed - most (though not all) late enough in the epidemic to benefit from the new treatments.
+Several close friends were diagnosed - most (though not all) late enough in the epidemic to benefit from new treatments.
 Despite not following all the safe sex rules, I somehow escaped infection.
 Luck.
 A roll of the dice.

 I’m not sure how many acquaintances and friends died during this period, from the late eighties to the mid-nineties.
 Too many; too much mourning.
 I compartmentalized my life - trying to stay emotionally detached from death and loss.
 But death and loss were always lurking around the corner of the dance floor.
 Always hiding somewhere in the wings.
 I had to ignore them to survive; I became a master.